Karl Truesdell: Post-World War I

 Upon returning to the United States in late summer 1919, Truesdell was assigned as assistant commandant of the Signal School.
 In June 1920, now returned to his permanent rank of captain, Truesdell was assigned to the Fort Leavenworth School of the Line as a student.
 Now a major, he completed the course in June 1921 and attained distinction as an honor graduate.
 After graduating, Truesdell remained at Fort Leavenworth to attend the United States Army Command and General Staff College.
 While attending the staff college, Truesdell served concurrently as an instructor.
 He graduated in 1922, and remained at the school as a faculty member.
 In 1926, he graduated from the United States Army War College.

 In December 1926, Truesdell was assigned to duty at the War Department as a member of the Army General Staff.
 In 1927, he completed the course at the Naval War College.
 Now a lieutenant colonel, in October 1931 Truesdell began attendance at a refresher course for Infantry officers which was offered at the Fort Benning Infantry School.
-From 1932 to 1935, Truesdell was executive officer of the 15th Infantry Regiment, which was stationed in Tientsin, China.
+From 1932 to 1935, Truesdell was executive officer of the 15th Infantry Regiment, which was stationed in Tianjin, China.
 After returning to the United States, Truesdell was promoted to colonel and assigned to command the 16th Infantry Regiment at Fort Jay on Governors Island.

 Truesdell was promoted to brigadier general in April 1938.
 After his promotion, Truesdell was assigned to command the 6th Infantry Division's 12th Infantry Brigade at Fort Sheridan, Illinois.
 From October 1939 to December 1940, Truesdell served as commander of the 1st Infantry Division, first at Fort Benning, and later on Governors Island and at Fort Hamilton.
 During his command, Truesdell oversaw the division's individual and collective training in anticipation of U.S. entry into World War II.
 He was promoted to major general in October 1940.